-U. S. SHIP NORTH CAROLINA, } January 20th, 1843.
-PRESENT, Commodore CHARLES STEWART.
-Commodore Jacon Jones,
+U. S. SHIP NORTH CAROLINA, ?
+January 20th, 1843.
+PRESENT,

-Commodore ALEXANDER J. DALLAS, OGDEN HOFFMAN, Judge Advocate.
-The Court, after due deliberation, resolve to report the facts and circumstances of the case submitted to them, and to deliver their opinion upon of the crew had knowledge of its existence and participated in its guilt.
+Commodore CHARLES STEWART Commodore Jacos Jones, Commodore ALEXANDER J. DALLAS, OGDEN HOFFMAN, Judge Advocate.

+The Court, after due deliberation, resolve to report the facts and circumstances of the case submitted to them, and to deliver their opinion upon the facts, as follows: